microsoft/everyonecancode/day2/Face/README.md

 - how to create a Face API service in Azure
 - how to connect you Face API service with your App
-- how to pass the API key to you App using Github Secrets
+- how to pass the API key to you App using GitHub Secrets
 - how to take a selfie 😉

 *API - Application Programming Interface: A software intermediary that allows two applications to talk to each other*